vksbhandary/openvino-people-counter/README.md

 Refer to https://software.intel.com/en-us/articles/OpenVINO-Install-Linux for more information about how to install and setup the Intel® Distribution of OpenVINO™ toolkit.

-### Install Nodejs and its dependencies
+### Install Nodejs and other dependencies

-Use [node version manager](https://nodejs.org/en/download/package-manager/#nvm) or other package manager (like brew) to install node version v11.15.0 (web UI doesnt compile for latest versions so it is necessary to install v11.15.0 version only).
+Use [node version manager](https://nodejs.org/en/download/package-manager/#nvm) or other package manager (like brew) to install node version v11.15.0 (web UI doesnt compile for latest versions node so it is necessary to install node v11.15.0 version only).
    ```
    nvm install 11.15.0